Lattice tower: Wind turbines

-Tall wind turbines supported by lattice tallest have been built almost exclusively in Germany, one of the first countries in the world to build wide spread renewable power resources.
+Tall wind turbines supported by lattice towers have been built almost exclusively in Germany, one of the first countries in the world to build widespread renewable energy infrastructure, including the worlds first supertall wind turbine currently under-construction in Schipkau, Lusatia.

 The total height includes the lattice tower and the wind turbine rotor at peak height.

 List of wind turbines with a lattice tower above 150 m / 500 ft in height.

 Chimneys/Smokestacks

 The majority of tall lattice chimneys in the world are located in Japan.
 Unlike other modern developed countries which use reinforced concrete to build tall chimneys Japan has historically used steel until recently for chimney construction.

 List of lattice stacks above 150 m/492 ft in height.